Rohozhnyi-Illia/Task-Master/README.md

 - **Password recovery with email verification**
 - JWT-based access and refresh tokens
 - Task management: create, update, complete, and delete tasks
+- Task sorting and filtering by category and keywords
 - Pagination on the main dashboard for large task lists
 - Task notifications: reminders, deadlines, and overdue alerts
 - **Notifications page with messages about deadlines**